-Why Ad Podding Is the Future of CTV
+Why ad podding is the future of CTV

 Spending on over-the-top (OTT) TV advertising is expected to continue its meteoric growth in 2023, as advertisers look to keep pace with consumer viewing habits while capitalizing on new opportunities in addressability.
 At the same time, the OTT ad space is maturing from an ad bidding and delivery technology standpoint, opening up new opportunities for publishers to reduce inefficiencies and improve monetization.
 In this regard, the concept of ad podding is an important facet of OTT for publishers to understand as they double-down on this growing opportunity.